Fire reportedly destroys 15% of all documents at one of Russia's largest public libraries

 Moscow’s emergency ministry said the temperature inside the rubble of the library remains high and that there is still a threat that the building could collapse.

-Vladimir Fortov, president of the Russian Academy of Sciences, told the Russian news agency RIA Novosti that the fire, which destroyed 15% of all the documents in the library, reminded him of the 1986 disaster at the Chernobyl nuclear plant
+Vladimir Fortov, president of the Russian Academy of Sciences, told the Russian news agency RIA Novosti that the fire, which destroyed 15% of all the documents in the library, reminded him of the 1986 disaster at the Chernobyl nuclear plant in Ukraine.

 “It’s a major loss for science.
 This is the largest collection of its kind in the world, probably equivalent to the Library of Congress,” Fortov told the agency.
 “It contains material that you can’t find anywhere else and all the social science institutions use this library.
 What has happened here is reminiscent of Chernobyl.”